hazelcast/fraud-detection-python/README.md

 ```

 Finally,
-# DON'T FORGET TO DELETE YOUR KUBERNETES CLUSTER!
+# Don't forget to DELETE Your Kubernetes cluster
 to avoid unnecesary GKE/Cloud bills!